 In light of certain vegan groups’ tactics that I believe greatly undermine the integrity of the vegan movement, I was very nervous when I saw VegNews‘ new “The Vegan Man Issue” on the newsstand.
 I was nervous because I like VegNews, and I knew there was a lot at stake for them to put out an issue focusing on man.
 I have worked with their advertising department (some really nice folks), and was once even offered their coveted residential internship while I was in college (I had to turn it down due to date conflicts with my study abroad program).
 I adore and admire many who write for them, including regular stars Laura Beck and Gena Hamshaw.
 I really appreciate and respect VegNews for supporting vegans of all backgrounds, and covering issues that many vegan media outlets do not.
 They regularly champion vegan minorities, authors, and organizations like Bryant Terry of Vegan Soul Kitchen, Jasmin Singer and her nonprofit media outlet Our Hen House, and Ari Solomon, vegan business owner of A Scent of Scandal and vocal advocate for queer-vegan rights.
 VegNews helps build vegan community, too.
 I’ve met some seriously awesome people at their sponsored vegan drinks in SF.

-I was scared to read their latest issue, if only because I really didn’t want them to let us down.
+I was nervous to read their latest issue, if only because I really didn’t want them to let us down.
 But I knew I had to buy a copy and review it on Queer Vegan Food.
 I read it cover to cover.
 There’s some great stuff in this issue: Gena’s wonderful kale chip recipe looks fantastic, Laura’s timeless wit and ever-useful advice column rocks as always (no more body shaming! hooray!), and there’s some other winning recipes, an article on environmentalism, nutrition advice, book reviews, and more.
 “The Vegan Man Issue” isn’t all bad, but I feel strongly that the stuff that’s wrong and damaging needs to be identified.

 So here goes: